contanpe/PSCI/Theory Paper.md

 **Energy**

-The primordial thing, what we will call for simple purposes, uh, energy, emerges as accumulated pulses along a linear axis.
+The primordial thing, what we will call for simple purposes, uh, energy, emerges as accumulated tau pulses along a linear axis.
 It is simply the tau pulse, through time, in an axis.

+      E ∝ ϕ ^⌊t/τ

 The rate and places in which Energy appears and travels is defined by the "Plenum" (Δ), explained later.

-That essentially means that in the 1D, it looks like theres an expanding line where energy is produced.
+That essentially means that in the 1D, it looks like theres a fading rotating line where energy is produced.

 Geometrically, this creates an origin of polar coordinates (r, θ), where, spatially, θ is the start of the 1D wave (θ), and r is the end of this wave.

 1. **1D and the pulse**